 Imagine spending a quiet day casting on a beautiful secluded river or stream, waiting in anticipation for the moment when a smallmouth bass or rainbow trout rises from the flowing water to slurp up your fly or take your lure.

 What should you do if you have never gone river fishing before or don't know where to start?
 No problem, it's simple to learn how to fish in a river.
-Start by learning about the freshwater tackle and gear you should use, then just follow a few river fishing tips that will help you understand where fish are most likely to be found in these types of waterways.
+Start by learning about the freshwater tackle and river fishing gear you should use, then just follow a few basic river fishing tips that will help you understand where fish are most likely to be found in these types of waterways.

 RIVER FISHING TIPS

 Fishing in a river requires you to think about where fish will seek refuge from current and predators.
 Consider areas where there is structure along the bank, such as sunken trees or overhanging branches, but don't forget that there are plenty of spots in a river that will hold fish.
 The best fishing rivers offer a multitude of natural structures that not only offer protection from current and predators, but also serve as ideal spots for game fish to ambush prey.
 Use these basic river fishing tips to help you locate fish in different areas of a river.

 Find the backwaters.
 When the current in a river is strong or moving quickly, fish often seek refuge in the calmer backwater areas.
 Cast upstream and allow your lure or fly to drift down toward calm areas or eddies.

 Keep an eye out for stumps and vegetation.
 Areas underneath overhanging branches or bushes are also good spots to try because these areas offer shade as well as protection from birds and other predators.